DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>A lonely tree stands atop the hill, its gnarled branches reaching skyward like outstretched arms.
 Beneath its shade kneels a female figure, her gaze fixated upon the ground.</p>
 </div>

-The figure is Ireena, who has adorned her chestplate and rapier.
+The figure is Ireena, who has donned her chestplate and rapier.
 As the players approach, they can see that she is using a trowel to dig a hole in the earth between the tree's roots.
 Ireena, fixated upon her work, doesn't notice the players until they call out to her or otherwise enter her field of view.

 Ireena greets the players with warmth, though with some embarrassment for having driven them to come search for her.
 She shares freely that she is digging for a small wooden chest that she and her mother, Korina Targolova, buried here before her mother's death fourteen years ago—a coffer whose contents she hopes to take as a keepsake when she departs for Vallaki, given that she doesn't know when, if ever, she'll be able to return home.